QuentinAndre/pyprocessmacro/README.md

 ![PlotCustomKws](Images/Ex12.png)

 # 7. About
-PyProcessMacro was developed by Quentin André during his Ph.D at INSEAD.
-His work on this library was made possible by the financial support of INSEAD and the ADLPartner Ph.D award.
+PyProcessMacro was developed by Quentin André during his PhD at INSEAD.
+His work on this library was made possible by the financial support of INSEAD and the ADLPartner PhD award.